Asatru Folk Assembly: AFA places of worship

-In August 2015, the AFA acquired a former Grange Hall in Challenge–Brownsville, California, about 40 miles from Grass Valley, where the group was founded.
+In August 2015, the AFA acquired a former Grange Hall in Brownsville, California, about 40 miles from Grass Valley, where the group was founded.
 The hall was built in 1938, and was purchased to be used as a hof and community center under the name Newgrange Hall Asatru Hof.
 It was previously the Youth Center of the Mountaintop Christian Academy of California, and at another time the Marge Moore Youth Center.
 This first hof has since been named Odinshof, in dedication to the god Odin.

 In April 2020, the AFA acquired a former church in Linden, North Carolina, which has been turned into a heathen hof serving AFA members in the Southeastern United States.
 This second hof is named Thorshof, in dedication to the god Thor.